automata-network/amd-sev-snp-attestation-sdk/sev-snp/README.md

 ### Get Golden Measurement
 This allows developers to get the measurements of the system and hardware.

 TBD.

 ## Getting Started with Go
-same structure with `Getting Started with Rust`
+same structure with `Getting Started with Rust`.

 TBD.